-Requirement to Consult with Native Americans: Note that the Tribal Consultation must be completed by April 1, 2020 and is a threshold requirement for the 2020 Annual Competition.
+Requirement to Consult with Native Americans: Note that the Tribal Consultation must be completed by June 3, 2022 and is a threshold requirement for the 2022 Annual Competition.

-Timeliness Criteria for the 2020 Annual Competition Cycle: These criteria replace the 80/20 rule that has been used during previous competitions to evaluate progress on previously funded CDBG grants.
-DCA will review these criteria during the later stages of application review (July 1st for the 2020 Annual Competition cycle) to determine the eligibility of communities that have submitted a 2020 Annual Competition application and also have open CDBG grants.
+Timeliness Criteria for the 2022 Annual Competition Cycle: These criteria replace the 80/20 rule that has been used during previous competitions to evaluate progress on previously funded CDBG grants.
+DCA will review these criteria during the later stages of application review (July 1st for the 2022 Annual Competition cycle) to determine the eligibility of communities that have submitted a 2022 Annual Competition application and also have open CDBG grants.

-- For Annual Competition applications funded in 2019, the following criteria should be met: - ♦ Must meet one of the exceptions to the "every other year" rule as outlined under Restrictions on Eligibility for Competition below. - ♦ All Special Conditions must be cleared. - ♦ DCA must have released funds. - ♦ For public facility, multi-activity, or economic development projects, all engineering design work must be finalized, complete and submitted to the cognizant agency for review. - ♦ For housing or multi-activity projects, the local policies and procedures must have been submitted to DCA for review. - For Annual Competition applications funded in 2018, the following criteria must be met: - Seventy-five percent of budgeted funds must be drawn down and spent. - ◆ For Annual Competition applications funded in 2017 or earlier, the following criteria must be met: - One hundred percent of budgeted funds must be drawn down and spent.
+- For Annual Competition applications funded in 2021, the following criteria should be met: - ♦ Must meet one of the exceptions to the "every other year" rule as outlined under Restrictions on Eligibility for Competition below. - ♦ All Special Conditions must be cleared. - ♦ DCA must have released funds. - ♦ For public facility, multi-activity, or economic development projects, all engineering design work must be finalized, complete and submitted to the cognizant agency for review. - For housing or multi-activity projects, the local policies and procedures must have been submitted to DCA for review. - ◆ For Annual Competition applications funded in 2020, the following criteria must be met: - Seventy-five percent of budgeted funds must be drawn down and spent. - ♦ For Annual Competition applications funded in 2019 or earlier, the following criteria must be met: - One hundred percent of budgeted funds must be drawn down and spent.

 Appendix O - DCA Notice to the Field: Clarifications for the Annual Competition and Ineligible Procurement Practices.
-Although not new for FY 2020 funds, applicants need to peruse the appendix, especially if preparing water or sewer applications.
+Although not new for FY 2022 funds, applicants need to peruse the appendix, especially if preparing water or sewer applications.
 This appendix makes clear that applicants, especially water and sewer applicants or other applicants that are proposing activities that will generate operating revenue, must thoroughly discuss financial alternatives to CDBG funding.
 For example, applicants should discuss their ability/lack of ability to borrow funds for the project from other sources, the impact of borrowing funds on local government finances and especially on low- and moderate-income households.
-DCA currently uses the standard that water charges of .8% or greater of median household income and sewer charges of .8% or greater of median household income begin to demonstrate a significant local effort in meeting water/sewer infrastructure needs.
-Note the increase from .7% which was the standard in previous years.
+DCA currently uses the standard that water charges of 1.0% or greater of median household income and sewer charges of 1.0% or greater of median household income begin to demonstrate a significant local effort in meeting water/sewer infrastructure needs.
+Note the increase from .8% which was the standard in previous years.
 Applicants should also bear in mind that local government participation in the Georgia Environmental Facilities Authority (GEFA) water and sewer rate survey is critical in allowing DCA to evaluate proposed financial alternatives.
-The results of recent GEFA surveys may be viewed at http://www.efc.sog.unc.edu/reslib/item/georgia-water-and-wastewater-ratesthe following link: dashboard#.
+The results of recent GEFA surveys may be viewed at the following link: https://dashboards.efc.sog.unc.edu/ga.
 Applicants should include a copy of the dashboards for their local government, based on 5,000 gallons average monthly use.
 DCA review panels have access to this survey information.